Board member profiles

 Deb has a passion for the arts, in particular, the performing arts having qualified as a teacher of tap in her early life.
 Deb was welcomed onto the Board of Arts Law in April 2016.

-Michelle has undergraduate degrees in Communications and Commerce, and a Masters in International Trade.
+She has undergraduate degrees in Communications and Commerce, and a Masters in International Trade.
 She is a Certified Compliance Professional from the Governance Risk and Compliance Institute, and a graduate of the Australian Institute of Company Directors.

 Michelle actively supports Arts and Community organisations, having served as a Board member for an independent theatre company and a community radio station.